twitter/finagle/doc/src/sphinx/Metrics.rst

   A counter of the number of non-retryable HTTP 503 responses the Http server returns.
 Those responses are not automatically retried.

+These metrics are added by
+:src:`StatsFilter <com/twitter/finagle/http/filter/StatsFilter.scala>` and can be enabled by using `.withHttpStats` on `Http.Client` and `Http.Server`.

 **status/<statusCode>**
   A counter of the number of responses received, or returned for servers, that had this statusCode.